lrei-coding/web-design_17-18/T1_Assessment.md

 # Team Project: Portal Page

-## Each team will design and create a portal page that will feature all the individual student pages, with a small description of the site and/or the site creator
+## Each team will design and create a portal page that will feature all your classmates personal websites, with a small description of the site and/or the site creator

 Divide the class into pairs for this project.
 This can be done randomly or by student request.